Interlibrary Loan Borrowing and Document Delivery Services

 - Theses and Dissertations: Check the ProQuest Dissertations and Theses database before submitting a request.

 - Sound recordings

-- DVD’s and videos - Only faculty may request audiovisual items through Interlibrary Loan.
-To request an audiovisual item, use the book request form in your ILLiad account.
+- DVD’s and videos - faculty only - request audiovisual items using the book request form in your ILLiad account.

 Submitting ILL Requests

 ILL and Document Delivery requests are managed by the ILLiad system.
 You can submit requests electronically, check requests’ status, access electronically delivered items, apply for renewals, and view a history of your requests from your ILLiad account.